erkexzcx/stalkerhek/README.md

 ## Proxy service

-*Used for sharing single Staler portal credentials between multiple STB boxes.*
+*Used for sharing single Staler portal credentials between multiple STB boxes.
+It can also be used for centralized control of STB boxes.*

 This service spawns a HTTP web server which is used as a Stalker portal in STB boxes.
 It forwards all the incoming requests from STB boxes to the real Stalker portal, but on-the-fly rewrites all the credentials and hardcoded parameters.